Maid or Matron of Honor? What’s the Difference?

 These are all major things you need to consider before making your final choice.

-You only get married once, the last thing you want is for your special day to be overshadowed by any silly tiffs on the lead up to your wedding.
+You only get married once, the last thing you want is for your special day to be overshadowed by any silly tiffs on the lead up to your wedding ceremony.

-Top Tip: if you have a few fabulous ladies in mind, and you’re struggling to narrow down the contenders- make a pro and cons list.
+Top Tip: if you have a few fabulous ladies in mind, and you’re struggling to narrow down the contenders- make a pro and cons list (who might be better at wedding planning, for example).
 This is one of the easiest ways to see who comes out best!

 A word to the wise: only use this tactic if you’re really stuck.
 If you have a gut feeling about who’d be best- don’t ignore your instincts.